 Choosing to pursue arts over science or science over arts doesn’t mean we’re less smart than those who choose otherwise.
 Arguably both arts and science go hand-in-hand, influencing each other.
 Arguably art is science and science is art.
 We might even pursue both for a living.
 Neuroscience has proven that we use both sides of the brain when we do any task.
 The world is where it is today because of both.

 When we do what we love, it doesn’t mean it comes easy to us or we’re good at it as much as we like.
 Studies suggest practice does not make perfect, ‘performance difference’ can depend on genetics and opportunity.
 I never struggled with maths in school.
-But words and writing never come naturally to me.
-Every day when I read emails at work, sentences appear jumbled in front of my eyes and it takes me a moment to unjumble them.
+But words and writing don’t always come naturally to me, and writing and blogging takes a lot of work for me.

 Whether or not we prefer art or science also comes down to our personal preference and what makes us happy.
 Sometimes we’d feel something is ‘just not for me’ and other interests ‘why not’.
 Along this writing journey, photography (for this blog) captivated me more and more.
 It’s something I enjoy, something I want to do more of and put writing aside at some point.

 On the topic of success, ‘making it’ is vague in the arts as art is subjective, likability subject to personal taste.
 In 2014, Princeton researchers found we are more biased than we think: participants in a study rated famous artists’ works higher than little known artists’.
-Though I don’t make a living off writing and probably never will, this artistic journey has been such an experience in my spare time over the years – academic journal publications together with academic scholars, this educational blog from no readers to a few comments, a chapter in collaborative self-help book Lady By The River.
+This creative journey has been such an experience in my spare time over the years – academic journal publications together with academic scholars, this educational blog from no readers to an engaged audience, a chapter in collaborative self-help book Lady By The River.
 As artists, when we feel we’ve shared and touched others in some way with our craft, we feel like we’ve made a difference.

 Apart from finding self-confidence to create beyond the culture we come from, the beauty of being an artist lies in learning to be humble – learning to appreciate it’s never just about you.
 There’s always the ones closest to us, the believers, carrying a torch for us in spite of the ‘this is as good as it gets’ feeling we feel.
 Art is a team and one big ride together.
 On being mediocre and accepting that, Lindsey said: